jabituyaben/Biopotential-Recorder-ADS1219/README.md

 There is an ADS1219 driver available for Arduino elsewhere but I’ve modified it and added my own copy here which you’ll need to use.
 I think there might be some mistakes with the config part in the original one and also I wanted to use the device without the Data Ready pin just for an easier hardware setup.
 You only really need the data ready pin and hardware interrupts for higher sample rates.
 I'll make more updates to the driver soon just so it's more flexible.

-I have a separate Python project that can be used to convert the raw DAT files recorded on the SD-Card to CSV files here:
+I have also included a python script that can be used to convert the recorded data into both wav and csv files as well as display a spectrogram of the data.